ofekbarshalom/OOP-With-Java/OOP_EX1_2025/README.md

 ---

-## Future Improvements

-- Enhance the AI with more sophisticated algorithms.
-- Add unit tests for better reliability.
-- Improve GUI design for a modern and intuitive user experience.
-- Expand the game's features, such as additional board sizes and game modes.

----

 ## Acknowledgments

-This project was completed as part of an OOP course at [University Name].
+This project was completed as part of an OOP course at Ariel University.
 Special thanks to the course instructors and teaching assistants for their guidance.